STREGAsGate/GameMath/README.md

 //Error: Size3 cannot be converted to Position3 let pos: Position3<Float> = Size3(1, 1, 1) * Position3(0, 1, 0)
 ```
-Most types are generic with their functionality being determined by the generic being used.
+Most types work with <a href="https://docs.swift.org/swift-book/LanguageGuide/Generics.html#" target="_blank">Swift Generics</a>.
 Some types have restrictions on generics.
 Using `Size3<Int>` instead of `Size3<Float>` makes sense and could be used for any number of reasons.

-However a `Direction3<Int>` does not make sense because a normalized direction vector should have a length of 1.
-While `Direction3<Int>(0, 1, 0)` is valid it can represnt so few angles that it's usefulness is questionable, so FloatingPoint is a requirement for `Direction3<T: FloatingPoint>`.
+However a `Direction3<Int>` does not make sense because a normalized direction vector should have a length of 1, so `Int` cannot represent very many angles.
+While `Direction3<Int>(0, 1, 0)` is valid, it's usefulness is questionable so FloatingPoint is a requirement for `Direction3<T: FloatingPoint>`.

 ## Easy To Understand
-GameMath is intended to make doing math-wiz stuff easier for everyone.
+GameMath is intended to make doing gamming math easier for everyone.
 An example is interpolation.

 The functions `lerp()` and `slerp()` are commonly seen in game libraries for linear interpolation.
 Without advanced knowledge of these functions it's difficult to reason about them and know what they do.
 GameMath attempts to improve on this issue by introducing a common syntax for interpolation for all types across the package.